• Home

 Belmont Woman's Club

 During COVID, MS4B organized a special project for Chenery Middle School and High School students in Belmont.
-They joined a service learning project at the William Flagg Homer House in Belmont Center, home of the Belmont Woman's Club.
-The students worked hard, had fun, and toured the house where Winslow Homer, the historic 19th century painter spent his summers.
+They joined a service-learning project at the William Flagg Homer House in Belmont Center, home of the Belmont Woman's Club.
+The students worked hard, had fun, and toured the house where Winslow Homer, the historic 19th century painter, spent his summers.
 Along with representatives of the Belmont Woman's Club, they removed invasive Japanese knotweed and other invasive plants, planted native plants, pruned bushes, and cleaned up the property.

 Invasive Plant Removal at Kennard Park

 Our team of staff, high school and college students, and volunteers removes invasives from all kinds of properties.
-In the photo, Belmont High School student Derek Huang removes invasive Oriental bittersweet from Kennard Park in Newton Centre, MA.
+In the photo below, Belmont High School student Derek Huang removes invasive Oriental bittersweet from Kennard Park in Newton Centre, MA.
 Oriental bittersweet and other invasives such as Japanese wisteria become thick, heavy, and rope-like, climbing up tree trunks and pulling down otherwise healthy trees limb by limb.

 Meadowscaping for Biodiversity